GOMS Model (Card, Moran, and Newell)

 Summary: The GOMS Model is a human information processing model that predicts what skilled users will do in seemingly unpredictable situations.

-Originators and proponents: Card, Moran and Newell in 1983; Bonnie John et al.
+Originators and proponents: Card, Moran and Newell in 1983[1]; Bonnie E. John and David E. Kieras in 1996[2].

 Keywords: Goals, operators, methods, selection rules